Day 2 Wildlife Photography at Black Mesa State Park

 As I continued up the trail, I spooked a rabbit in the tall grass.
 Fortunately, it didn’t run far, allowing me to get a clear photo.
 The morning was proving to be as fruitful as I’d hoped.

 I also saw a few birds along the way.
-While I did take some photos, I’m holding off on sharing them until I can properly identify each species.
+While I did take photos, I’m holding off on sharing them here until I can properly identify each species.
+I wrote a separate post focused on those sightings in Birds of Day 2 at Black Mesa State Park.

 Afternoon Walk and a Turkey Surprise